art-from-the-machine/Mantella/README.md

 Make sure that your mic is picking up correctly on other software and that it is set as your default.
 For example, you can go to User Settings -> Voice & Video on Discord to test your mic.
 Otherwise, try adjusting the `audio_threshold` setting in MantellaSoftware/config.ini (instructions on how to do so are inluded in config.ini)

 ### "Invalid start byte" error
-This error occurs when you introduce character symbols that can't be recognised either in config.ini or skyrim_characters.csv.
+This error occurs when you introduce character symbols that can't be recognised either in MantellaSoftware/config.ini or skyrim_characters.csv.
 Please try re-downloading these files.

 ### Mantella.exe closes after "VAD filter removed 00:00.000 of audio" statement
 This is an issue related to CUDA.
 Please try setting `process_device` to "cpu".